MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 To enable this behavior, you must complete three steps:

- 1. Enable this policy setting
+ 1. Enable this policy setting.
- 2. Set **AllowTelemetry** to 1 – **Required (Basic)** or above
+ 2. Set **AllowTelemetry** to 1 – **Required (Basic)** or above.
- 3. Set the Configure the Commercial ID setting for your Desktop Analytics workspace
+ 3. Set the Configure the Commercial ID setting for your Desktop Analytics workspace.

-This setting has no effect on devices unless they're properly enrolled in Desktop Analytics.
+This setting has no effect on devices, unless they're properly enrolled in Desktop Analytics.

 When these policies are configured, Windows diagnostic data collected from the device will be subject to Microsoft processor commitments.